Hermanus is an upscale coastal town that has fancy hotels, fancy homes, beautiful sunset vistas and yes, you guessed it, whales!

-You won’t read about this one int he guide books, but there is a very cool natural outdoor pool built out of concrete and rock along the whale trail inside the city.
+You won’t read about this one in the guides books, but there is a very cool natural outdoor pool built out of concrete and rock along the whale trail inside the city.
 It is filled with Ocean water that naturally fills the pool at high tide.
 In winter it is downright cold, but this didn’t stop our kids from taking the plunge – luckily I had my wetsuit.
 It is filled with sea urchins and is shallow, the natural beauty is spectacular.
-I can imagine this would be better in the summer when it is hot outside, but either way you should take the kids.
+I can imagine this would be better in the summer when it is hot outside, but either way, you should take the kids.

 The playground and park.